jonem3/ACS341-Assignment/README.md

 quite some time.
 After this, I would recommend re-running so all relevant information can be seen on the same screen.

+*For some of the following commands, `python3` may need to be replaced with `python` depending on your environment variables*

 1. Ensure Python 3 is installed and pip is up-to-date
 2. Open a terminal or command prompt at the root folder of the project
 3. Run `pip3 install virtualenv`